 Beautiful Boxer hit the theatres of Thailand in 2003.
-18 years later, it still makes waves as one of the only queer sports-related biopics to ever be released on the big screen.
+18 years later, it still makes waves as one of the few queer sports-related biopics to ever be released on the big screen.

 The film gracefully traces the life of Parinya Charoenphol – the world’s first trans woman Muay Thai (Thai kickboxing) fighter.
 Popularly nicknamed Nong Toom, Parinya is one of the most controversial figures to emerge from Thailand and from the overall realm of international sports.